1.0 Organization, Purposes, and General Powers

 The Advisory Board for the succeeding annual period shall be convened by the President-elect at the time of each annual meeting for the purpose of organization and the election of its four representatives on the Executive Committee.
-Each of the four representatives shall serve a one year term as a member of the Executive Committee.
+Each of the four representatives shall serve a one-year term as a member of the Executive Committee.
 A Section's representative may not be elected as a representative on the Executive Committee for more than two consecutive years.
-Advisory Board Representatives to the Executive Committee, when elected, must be members of Sections other than those of which incoming or continuing Institute officers with the exception of the Editor are members (c.f.
+Advisory Board Representatives to the Executive Committee, when elected, must be members of Sections other than those of which incoming or continuing Institute officers with the exception of the Editor and Young Professional member are members (c.f.
 Section 5.1.3).

 4.4.7.
 Weighted Voting

-Each Advisory Board Delegate shall have one or more votes based on the membership of the Member's Section as of the first day of the month preceding the month of the annual meeting.
+Each Advisory Board Delegate shall have one or more votes based on the total number of CPGs, Professional Member, and Young Professional members of the Member's Section as of the first day of the month preceding the month of the annual meeting.
 Each Section shall be entitled, upon organization, to one vote for its first fifty Members and one additional vote for each one hundred additional Members or major fraction thereof.
 Accordingly, weighted voting at Advisory Board meetings shall be: